judy2k/gifshare/README.md

 [![Gitter](http://img.shields.io/badge/chat-%23judy2k%2fgifshare-brightgreen.svg)](https://gitter.im/judy2k/gifshare?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 A command-line tool to upload images to S3, for sharing over IRC or whatever.
-Supports copying the image from the Web to your S3 bucket, and file renaming.
+Gifshare can copy an image directly from the Web to your S3 bucket.
+It will auto-detect the image type and rename it if necessary.
+Once the image is in your S3 bucket, it supports listing and deletion (more functions coming soon!)

 ![Don't try this at home, kids](http://gifs.ninjarockstar.guru/kitty-throw.gif)